denten-books/plain-text/3-chapter.md

 intellectual history, computer-aided text editors internalized a model of document structure remarkably similar to the one suggested by Hegelian aesthetics, and in terms of physical (media), form (formatting), and content (text) levels of analysis.
-The document--object model weaves the language of Hegelian universal into the fabric of modern computing.
+The Document Object Model weaves the language of Hegelian universal into the fabric of modern computing.

 Describing *EDIT*, one of the first editors designed for the GE635 36-bit